Exotic Pairing Structures in Population-Imbalanced Fermionic Systems: Dynamics as a Probe: MODEL HAMILTONIAN AND EQUILIBRIUM DYNAMICS

 Here we start with a two-species fermionic system.
 In addition to the fermion-fermion interaction ( denoted by $g_1$), there is an additional interaction ($g_2$) of the Feshbach variety which couples two fermions to form a bosonic molecule .
-Our model resembles the one used in \cite{ohashi, holland, raka} . ${\psi_p}_\uparrow$ and ${\psi_{-p}}_\downarrow$ denote the fields for the two fermions, and $\phi$ represents the Bosonic field.
+Our model resembles the one used in \cite{ohashi, holland, raka} .